awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

 ## Finding a Redis \(cluster mode disabled\) Cluster's Endpoints \(Console\)<a name="Endpoints.Find.Redis"></a>

 If a Redis \(cluster mode disabled\) cluster has only one node, the node's endpoint is used for both reads and writes\.
-If a Redis \(cluster mode disabled\) cluster has multiple nodes, there are two types of endpoints, the Primary endpoint which always points to whichever node is serving as Primary, and the node endpoints\.
-The Primary endpoint is used for writes\.
-The node endpoints are used for reads\.
+If a Redis \(cluster mode disabled\) cluster has multiple nodes, there are three types of endpoints; the *primary endpoint*, the *reader endpoint* and the *node endpoints*\.

+The primary endpoint is a DNS name that always resolves to the primary node in the cluster\.
+The primary endpoint is immune to changes to your cluster, such as promoting a read replica to the primary role\.
+For write activity, we recommend that your applications connect to the primary endpoint instead of connecting directly to the primary\.

+A reader endpoint will evenly split incoming connections to the endpoint between all read replicas in a ElastiCache for Redis cluster\.
+Reader endpoints keep up with cluster changes in real\-time as replicas are added or removed\.
+You can place your ElastiCache for Redis cluster’s multiple read replicas in different AWS Availability Zones \(AZ\) to ensure high availability of reader endpoints\.

+For read activity, applications can also connect to any node in the cluster\.
+Unlike the primary endpoint, node endpoints resolve to specific endpoints\.
+If you make a change in your cluster, such as adding or deleting a replica, you must update the node endpoints in your application\.

 **To find a Redis \(cluster mode disabled\) cluster's endpoints**